mlysy/rodeo/README.md

 ## Description

 **rodeo** is a fast Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
-That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\Delta t$.
+That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of step size $\Delta t$.
 As $\Delta t$ goes to zero, the approximation converges to the true ODE solution.
 Probabilistic solvers also output a solution on a grid of size $\Delta t$; however, the solution is random.
 Still, as $\Delta t$ goes to zero, the probabilistic numerical approximation converges to the true solution.

 **rodeo** provides a lightweight and extensible family of approximations to a nonlinear Bayesian filtering paradigm common to many probabilistic solvers ([Tronarp et al (2018)](http://arxiv.org/abs/1810.03440)).
 This begins by putting a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) prior on the ODE solution, and updating it sequentially as the solver steps through the grid. **rodeo** is built on **jax** which allows for just-in-time compilation and auto-differentiation.
 The API of **jax** is almost equivalent to that of **numpy**.